MEDIA

 April 12, 2017

 I do not know if that is true for 100% of all the systems out there but it is definitely true for all DMS I have worked with.
-Beside, as a content migration consultant, I can tell that nearly every company has data (somewhere) inside a database.
+Besides, as a content migration consultant, I can tell that nearly every company has data (somewhere) inside a database.

-However, especially for older systems the generic database connector can be a great alternative to a native connector development project.
+However, especially for older systems, the generic database connector can be a great alternative to a native connector development project.

 The database source connector is the most flexible and configurable element in migration-center.
 It works for every SQL-compliant database, no matter if it is Oracle, Microsoft, IBM etc. The select- queries to get the desired metadata and content from tables will be described within XML files- fully flexible.
 You can have one query or many, even different queries for versions and content.